fmitchell259/Deep_Neural_Net/README.md

 # Deep_Neural_Net
-Deep Neural Net implementation from scratch that classifies the MNIST dataset.
+Deep Neural Network from scratch that classifies the MNIST dataset.

 Customisable implementation which allows the user to choose the number of `inputs`, `hidden nodes`, `layers` and `epochs`.